Autoimmune Diseases: The Role of Diet and Nutrition

 Medications are often used to manage symptoms associated with autoimmune diseases.
 For example, nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen and naproxen can help alleviate pain and inflammation.
 Corticosteroids, such as prednisone, can also be used to reduce inflammation and suppress the immune system.

-In addition to medications, there are several therapies that can be used to manage autoimmune diseases.
+In addition to medications, several therapies can be used to manage autoimmune diseases.
 These include physical therapy, occupational therapy, and speech therapy.
 These therapies can help improve mobility, strength, and speech, respectively.

 Lifestyle and Supportive Care

-In addition to medications and therapies, lifestyle changes can also be helpful in managing autoimmune diseases.
+In addition to medications and therapies, lifestyle changes can also help manage autoimmune diseases.
 For example, quitting smoking can help reduce inflammation and improve overall health.
 Maintaining a healthy weight through proper nutrition and exercise can also be beneficial.
-In fact, some autoimmune diseases, such as type 1 diabetes, may require insulin therapy and careful monitoring of blood sugar levels.
+Some autoimmune diseases, such as type 1 diabetes, may require insulin therapy and careful monitoring of blood sugar levels.

-Supportive care can also be helpful in managing autoimmune diseases.
+Supportive care can also help manage autoimmune diseases.
 This can include counseling or support groups to help individuals cope with the emotional and psychological effects of living with a chronic condition.

 Research and Emerging Treatments – Autoimmune Diseases